DirkHoffmann/indico/README.rst

 InDiCo project.
 Nowadays, Indico is a free software licensed under terms of GNU General Public License (GPL) v3.

-Indico is currently in production at  CERN at  http://indico.cern.ch.
+Indico is currently in production at  CERN at  http://indico.cern.ch and more than hundred other institutional servers worldwide.
 You are welcome to have a look at the set of features, and subscribe to the mailing lists in order to be kept informed about future releases.